nuxeo/doc.nuxeo.com-content/src/admindoc/hardware-and-software-requirements.md

 {{! /multiexcerpt}} {{#> callout type='note' }}

-Browser extensions for Drag & Drop and Live Edit are available for Internet Explorer and Firefox only.
+Browser extensions for drag and drop and Live Edit are available for Internet Explorer and Firefox only.

 {{/callout}}